rs-services/cookbooks_internal/cookbooks/hadoop/README.md

 Usage
 =====

+If your cloud supports Security Groups, i.e. Amazon EC2, set the rules to allow ports 8020, 50000-50100 (or the ports you use in the inputs) between namenode and datanodes.

 This cookbook has two features

 1. Launch one Namenode (master server) and unlimited Datanode (slave) servers.
 Use the ServerTemplate inputs to select which type of server you will launch.
-The default server launched is a NameNode, simply change the hadoop/node/type input to datanode to launch a namenode.
+The default server launched is a NameNode, simply change the attribute hadoop/node/type input to datanode to launch a datanode.
 Clone as many datanode servers you need or put datanode servers in a ServerArray to launch as many as you need.

 2. Run MapReduce commands using java classes.
 Data is downloaded from your ROS